MicrosoftDocs/azure-databases-docs/articles/cosmos-db/includes/grant-control-plane-role-based-access.md

 Now, assign the newly defined role to an identity so that your applications can access resources in Azure Cosmos DB.

 > [!IMPORTANT]
-> This assignment task requires you to have the unique identifier of any identity you want to grant role-based access control permissions.
-If you do not have a unique identifier for an identity, follow the instructions in the [create managed identity](how-to-create-managed-identities.md) or [get signed-in identity](how-to-get-signed-in-identity.md) guides.
+> This assignment task requires you to already have the unique identifier of any identity you want to grant role-based access control permissions.

 ::: zone pivot="azure-interface-cli"